 - Signs of ear infections are also seen in some cases of bacterial conjunctivitis

 Mild fever can be seen in some toddlers due to infections and often resolves when the pink eye is treated.
 Toddlers with high fever may have pink eyes due to severe infections and often require fever medications along with the pink eye treatment.
+It is often associated with upper respiratory tract infection and middle ear infection.

 Some of these symptoms and signs are also seen in other diseases or eye conditions.
 You may consult a pediatrician for exact diagnosis and treatment.